The geometry of the triple junction between three fluids in equilibrium: Abstract

 \section{Abstract}

-We conduct an analysis of the blow up at the triple junction of three fluids in equilibrium.
-Energy minimizers have been shown to exist in the class of functions of bounded variations, and the classical theory implies that an interface between two fluids is an analytic surface.
-We prove two monotonicity formulas at the triple junction for the three-fluid configuration, and show that blow up limits exist and are always cones.
+We present an approach to the problem of the blow up at the triple junction of three fluids in equilibrium.
+Although many of our results can already be found in the literature, our approach is almost self-contained and uses the theory of sets of finite perimeter without making use of more advanced topics within geometric measure theory.
+Specifically, using only the calculus of variations we prove two monotonicity formulas at the triple junction for the three-fluid configuration, and show that blow up limits exist and are always cones.
 We discuss some of the geometric consequences of our results. \\ \ \\ Keywords: Floating Drops, Capillarity, Regularity, and Blow up. \\ AMS subject classification: 76B45, 35R35, and 35B65